 - Powell Porter

 A deep ruby color with a clean smooth finish characterizes this ale.
 Brewed using Pale Ale, Chocolate and Special roast malts and hopped with Centennial and Cascade.
 Don't let the dark color scare you, this is an easy drinking ale.

 This ale is all about the balance between the intense hop flavor and aroma and the malty body.
 Brewed with Pale Ale and Caramel Malts and over thirty pounds of hops.

 Barley Wine - Big strong Ale with hints of caramel.
 Has a big body with lost of hops.
-(11.2%abv/115ibu)
+(11.2%abv/115ibu) 10 ounce only

 Cherry Tart - Dark red in color with a strong cherry flavor and a great sourness.
 (6.3%abv/10ibu)

 Belgian Wit - A light summer Ale brewed with orange peel, grains of paradise and coriander seed.
 (4.5%abv/12ibu)